-Basic Life/Accidental Death and Dismemberment (AD&D): Coverage stops after 52 weeks, but you can convert your Basic Life/AD&D coverage to an individual policy by calling the Citi Benefits Center through ConnectOne at 1-800-881-3938.
+Basic Life and Basic Accidental Death and Dismemberment (AD&D) insurance: Coverage stops after 52 weeks, but you can convert your Basic Life or Basic AD&D coverage to an individual policy by calling the Citi Benefits Center through ConnectOne at 1-800-881-3938.
 From the ConnectOne main menu, choose the "health and welfare benefits" option.

-Group Universal Life (GUL) insurance: Coverage will continue for 52 weeks, including the 13-week period of STD, as long as you pay the active employee contributions.
+Group Universal Life (GUL) insurance: Coverage will continue at the active group rate for 52 weeks, including the 13-week period of STD, as long as you pay the active employee contributions.
 After that, you may continue GUL insurance.
-MetLife will bill you at the active employee rate for a length of time based on your years of service as shown in the table above.
-Your Supplemental AD&D coverage will continue until the last day of the month in which you have received your 52nd week of disability benefits.
-You can convert your Supplemental AD&D coverage to an individual policy by calling the Citi Benefits Center through ConnectOne at 1-800-881-3938.
-From the ConnectOne main menu, choose the "health and welfare benefits" option.
+MetLife will bill you at the active employee rate for a length of time based on your years of service as shown in the table above (the same time period that you pay active employee rates for medical coverage).
+MetLife will send you information regarding the continuation of these coverages if you are no longer eligible.

+Supplemental AD&D insurance: Your Supplemental AD&D coverage will continue until the last day of the month in which you have received your 52nd week of disability benefits.
+You can convert your Supplemental AD&D coverage to an individual policy by calling MetLife at 1-888-830-7380.

-Health Savings Account (HSA): Participation will continue for the 13-week period of STD as long as you pay the active employee contributions.
+Health Savings Account (HSA): If you establish an HSA in connection with your HDHP coverage, participation will continue for the 13-week period of STD as long as you pay the active employee contributions.
 Then you may choose to make additional contributions, on an after-tax basis, directly to your HSA by contacting ConnectYourCare.
 Any remaining balance is yours to take with you when you leave Citi.
+Note: you are no longer eligible to make contributions to an HSA once you enroll in Medicare.

 Health Care Spending Account (HCSA): Participation will continue for the 13-week period of STD as long as you pay the active employee contributions.
-Then you may continue coverage on an after-tax basis under COBRA for the remainder of the calendar year in which your employment was terminated.
+Then you may continue coverage on an after-tax basis under COBRA for the remainder of the calendar year in which your employment terminates.
 You will have until June 30 of the following calendar year to submit claims.